nmicht/node-create/README.md

 I follow the below set of rules in all projects, `npm-package-generator` ensures all those rules are followed:

-- write in ES2015, compile into ES5
+- write in ES2015, compile into ES5, Node (v4, v5, v6, v7) compatible packages
 - use the most permissive open source license *(currently ISC)*
 - follow a preferred folder tree & npm's default expected file naming *(see [below](#folder-tree))*
 - always expose your package's compiled library modules *(see [below](#folder-tree))*